 If you’re going for your first marathon and aren’t concerned about your pace, Johnson says to try and keep your long run to no more than 30 percent of your weekly mileage.
 (So for many runners, that means peaking around 16–18 miles for a long run.)
 “Going above that can put you at greater risk for injury and, quite frankly, can make you feel like crap,” she says.
 “It’s important to stay safe so you can make it to that start line.”

 If you want to run in order to improve your physical or mental health

 “Honestly, if your goal is strictly weight loss, running probably isn’t your best bet,” says Johnson.
 “Instead, I would recommend a combination of running and weight training, which will be much more effective in reaching your weight-loss goals.”

 A strength-training regimen that includes exercises like squats, lunges, and rows—“Ones that recruit the most number of muscles at a time,” she says—will amp up your calorie burn.

-Science is on your side for this one: Studies have shown that one of the most effective ways to help de-stress is to break a sweat.
+And if you’re hoping that a runner’s high will help boost your mood and reduce stress, science is on your side for this one: Studies have shown that one of the most effective ways to help de-stress is to break a sweat.
 To help ward off stress and depression, researchers suggest exercising for 45–60 minutes 3 to 5 times per week, and aiming to reach 50 to 85 percent of your maximum heart rate.
 Don’t have an hour to spare?
 “Just doing something is better than nothing,” Johnson says.
 “If you only have 15 minutes, get out for 15 minutes.
 You’ll probably feel better afterward.”
 Coupled with some gut-healthy vitamin D from the sun’s rays, a quick outdoor jaunt could be the ultimate heart-pounding daily pick-me-up.
 Race you down to the sidewalk?